orbisius/orbisius-seo-editor/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added focus keyword to the WordPress SEO

 = 1.0.1 =
 * Validate CSV columns in Import.
 They have to be there.
 * Fixed warnings after import